 Student Observing Support (SOS) Program

 NRAO maintains a program to support research by students, both graduate and undergraduate, at U.S. universities and colleges.
 This program is intended to strengthen the role of the Observatory in training new generations of telescope users.
-SOS proposals associated with successful observing proposals submitted for the Green Bank Telescope (GBT), the Very Long Baseline Array (VLBA), the Very Large Array (VLA), and the Atacama Large Millimeter Array (ALMA) that are submitted through the North American executive) are eligible to apply for SOS funding.
+Successful observing programs for the VLA and ALMA (through the North American executive) are eligible to apply for SOS funding.
 More general information on the program structure and background information is available on the Overview of the NRAO Student Observing Support Program.
-A summary of the steps in the application process is as follows:
+SOS application deadlines and reviews are currently held separately for ALMA and VLA programs.

 - Requesting Investigators for SOS proposals cannot be students or postdocs, but can be any other investigator working with the PI of the successful telescope proposal.
 The Requesting Investigator must be resident at the same institution as the student for whom support is being requested.

-- If the science conducted with the observing proposal will be part of the student's PhD dissertation, the SOS proposal must include a "Plan of Dissertation Research" of no more than 1000 words.
+- If the science conducted with the observing proposal will be part of the student's Ph.D. dissertation, the SOS proposal must include a "Plan of Dissertation Research" of no more than 1000 words.
 At a minimum the plan should contain a thesis timeline and an estimate of the NRAO telescope resources needed.
 The plan provides some assurance against a dissertation being impaired by an adverse review of a proposal when the full scope of the thesis is not seen.
-New thesis plans must be in pdf format.
+Thesis plans must be in pdf format.
 If the student is an undergraduate, or a graduate student who will not include the data in his or her thesis, then a brief description of the student's role in the planned research project must be submitted instead.